 No. Indicator DE 1 Total number of street lights reported faulty each month in the metropolitan area DE 2 Total number of street lights reported faulty each month in the regional area DE 3 Total number of street lights not repaired within five (5) days in the metropolitan area DE 4 Total number of street lights not repaired within nine (9) days in the regional area DE 5 Total number of street lights in the metropolitan area DE 6 Total number of street lights in the regional area DE 7 Average number of days to repair faulty street lights in the metropolitan area DE 8 Average number of days to repair faulty street lights in the regional area

-Metropolitan area means the areas of the State defined in Part 1.5 of the Code of Conduct for the Supply of Electricity to Small Use Customers 2008.
+Metropolitan area means the areas of the State defined in Part 1.5 of the Code of Conduct.

 Number of streetlights reported faulty each month includes all fault reports that have been recorded during each calendar month.

 Note: